rocklyve/FacyReact/README.md

 ## Installation

 To run the project, you have to use <a href="https://github.com/JamitLabs/Accio">Accio</a> as the dependency manager.
 So look at the installation instruction there and run `accio update` to install all dependencies.

+## Demo

+To have a quick look at the game, here is a demo: